CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Experiment Details

-Among the four types of blocking events, all trigger times are determined based on the optimal path.
-Therefore, given identical cost assignments, the trigger times remain fixed.
-The blocking parameters are consistent across all blocking types except for \textit{ban tool}, as they are uniquely controlled by the seed $S_{q,i}$.
-In contrast, the \textit{ban tool} event is model-dependent—it is triggered at a specified time, and whichever tool the model invokes at that timestep will result in a failure.
+\paragraph{Dynamic blocking mechanism ensures fairness across models.} Among the four types of blocking events, all trigger times are determined based on the optimal path.
+Therefore, given identical cost assignments, the first trigger time remains fixed.
+However, the subsequent blocking time depends on the model's behavior, because the state the model reaches during the first block determines the optimal path and thus the trigger time for the next blocking.
+We argue this is fair across models:

-Although this design means the environment is not perfectly identical across models, we argue that it does not compromise fairness.
-If a model follows the correct trajectory, both the ground truth and the agent are equally affected after the ban event, requiring replanning and thus preserving fairness in evaluation.
-Conversely, if a model already deviates from the optimal path, the model-dependent blocking has no impact, as the datapoint’s EM score would already be zero.
-Consequently, the \textbf{EMR} metric remains unaffected.
-Moreover, as shown in Table~\ref{tab:main_unblocked_results}, \textbf{EMR} and \textbf{ANED}/\textbf{AED} exhibit opposite trends, suggesting that the latter two effectively capture performance differences as well.
+\begin{itemize} \item If a model follows the correct trajectory, both the ground truth and all agents are identically affected during the whole interaction trajectory, preserving fairness in evaluation. \item Conversely, if a model already deviates from the optimal path, the model-dependent blocking trigger time has no impact, as the data point’s EM score would already be zero.
+Consequently, the \textbf{EMR} metric remains unaffected. \item Moreover, as shown in Table~\ref{tab:main_unblocked_results}, \textbf{EMR} and \textbf{ANED}/\textbf{AED} exhibit opposite trends, suggesting that the latter two effectively capture performance differences as well. \end{itemize}

-Thus, this hierarchical seeding ensures that: (i) given $(S, q)$ and the blocking type, the entire blocking sequence and all associated parameters are fully determined; (ii) different queries exhibit different blocking patterns even with the same $S$; and (iii) experimental results are perfectly reproducible, facilitating controlled comparisons across models and further analysis.
-At the same time, users can increase the benchmark’s \textbf{diversity} by adjusting random seeds, allowing robustness evaluation under varied conditions and mitigating potential data contamination.

-By controlling a randomized yet reproducible environment, we ensure \textbf{fair comparison} across different runs and model configurations.
+Moreover, the blocking parameters are determined through a pseudo-random seeding mechanism (see details in Appendix~\ref{app:deterministic-blocking-parameters}), making them deterministic and consistent across all models.
+Therefore, we consider our dynamic blocking mechanism to be fair across models.